qpv-research-group/solcore5/docs/source/Solvers/solving_solar_cells.rst

     - **internal_voltages** = np.linspace(-6, 4, 1000)
         The voltages at which the IV curve of *each of the junctions* inside the cell have to be calculated.
 This range has to be wider than the **voltages** above, in general.
 The same voltage range will be used in all junctions.

-    - **position** = np.arange(0, solar_cell.width, 1e-9)
+    - **position** = np.arange(0, solar_cell.width, 1e-10)
         Positions inside the solar cell structure in which to calculate the absorption.
-By default, it is calculated each nanometer for the whole width of the cell.
+By default, it is calculated each angstrom for the whole width of the cell.

     - **radiative_coupling** = False
         If radiative coupling has to be included in the calculation.